Our rating(3.6/5)

-Tyro card machines have relatively low rates, no contract lock-in and no setup fee.
-That said, not all fees are transparent and EFTPOS machines have had issues.
+Tyro card machines has a decent fixed rate, no contract lock-in and no setup fee.
+That said, the EFTPOS machines and card reader software can come with issues.

-• Highs: Good rates.
+• Pros: Average rate.
 No commitment.
 24/7 support.
 Compatible with many POS systems.
 Same-day payouts with free bank account.

-• Lows: Takes up to 2 weeks to receive a terminal.
+• Cons: Takes up to 2 weeks to receive a terminal.
 Monthly cost.
 Poor reviews.
-Old terminal models.
+Card reader and app not great.

 What is Tyro?